-Luckily, there are tools that can help you pinpoint the specific areas of your site that users find the most confusing and enable you to make data-driven decisions on what needs to be changed, and why.
-With the help of tools like Treejack and OptimalWorkshop, you can analyze the behavior of your site’s visitors and identify the exact moments that they drop off.
+Luckily, some tools can help you pinpoint the specific areas of your site that users find the most confusing and help you make data-driven decisions about what to change and why.
+With the help of tools like Optimal Workshop, you can analyze visitor behavior and identify roadblocks in their customer journey.

 In conjunction with keyword research services, the data gathered from these tools can confirm that the changes you make to your site structure will have a meaningful impact on your business.

 Carefully planned changes to your site structure can translate into top-notch results for your on-page optimizations and deliver the conversions your business needs to thrive.

 Partner With an Enterprise SEO Agency For Expert Advice